hyperspy/hyperspy/doc/dev_guide/testing.rst

 The HyperSpy test suite can also be run in parallel if you have multiple CPUs available, using the ```pytest-xdist`` plugin <https://pypi.org/project/pytest-xdist/>`_.
+If you have the plugin installed, HyperSpy will automatically run the test suite in parallel on your machine.

 .. code:: bash